 Slavery in the Old and New Testament

 Slavery was commonplace in Old Testament times, all nations had slaves.
-Israel as a nation were slaves for over 400 years; when they were freed God gave them laws for slaves that were not the same as the other nations.
+Israel as a nation were slaves for over 400 years;' they were a nation of newly emancipated slaves.
+When they were freed from Egypt God gave them laws for slaves that was not the same as the other nations.
 The slaves had rights in Israels social system, unlike other nations.
 When we think of slavery it conjures up the image of racial prejudice, but this was not the case.
 They did not treat them as non - human or animals but as men made in the image of God.

 Israel had the majority of their slaves from among themselves.
 Some sold themselves into slavery (Leviticus 25:39; Deuteronomy 15:12-17); others were sold to pay debts (2 Kings 4; Nehemiah 5:1-8).

-Slavery was more an occupation, servanthood with rights.
+Slavery was considered more an occupation, servanthood with rights.

 The majority of non-Hebrew slaves were war captives, either of the Canaanites who had survived the general extermination of their race under Joshua, or such as were conquered from the other surrounding nations <Num.
 31:26-28>.
 Besides these, many were obtained by purchase from foreign slave dealers <Lev.
 25:44-45>; and others may have been resident foreigners who were reduced to this state either by poverty or crime.
 The children of slaves remained slaves, being the class described as "born in the house" <Gen. 14:14; 17:12; Eccles.
 2:7>, and hence the number was likely to increase as time went on.
 The average value of a slave appears to have been thirty shekels <Exo.
 21:32> (from New Unger's Bible Dictionary)

 In the New Testament Jesus did not free the slaves but gave instructions on how they were to continue